status-im/specs/docs/stable/4-whisper-mailserver.md

 Historic messages MUST be sent to a peer as a packet with a P2P Message code (`0x7f`) followed by an array of Whisper envelopes.
 It is incompatible with the original Whisper spec (EIP-627) because it allows only a single envelope, however, an array of envelopes is much more performant.
 In order to stay compatible with EIP-627, a peer receiving historic message MUST handle both cases.

-In order to receive historic messages from a `Mailserver`, a node MUST trust the selected `Mailserver`, that is allowed to receive packets with the P2P Message code.
+In order to receive historic messages from a `Mailserver`, a node MUST trust the selected `Mailserver`, that is allowed to send packets with the P2P Message code.
 By default, the node discards such packets.

 Received envelopes MUST be passed through the Whisper envelope pipelines so that they are picked up by registered filters and passed to subscribers.